Aureuma/GitKat/docs/cookbook/10-exclude-vendor-speed.md

 ## Notes

 - Excludes are glob patterns that skip matching paths entirely.
-- Remove --depth for a full rewrite of the entire commit graph.
+- History rewrites require a full clone.
+Shallow clones can fail to rewrite parents.